 The Ophelia Pattern includes 3 interchangeable brims and 3 head pieces to create a wide variety of looks.
 Brim one is shallow at center front, deeper at cheeks.
 Brim two has a nice smooth curve.
 Brim three is a deeper version of brim one.
 Brim two and three have a optional cutup at the back of the brim appropriate to later teens impressions.
 The headpieces include a straight stovepipe, a tapered stovepipe and a shaped stovepipe.
 The straight stovepipe appears flare to the tip because the tip is a circle and the brim opening an oval.
 The tapered headpiece reduces the size of the tip making it appear to be a straight stovepipe.
 The shaped headpiece is shorter in the front in the back allowing the brim to flare more around the face.

-The Ophelia Kit includes pattern and instructions, buckram, wire, binding, wire connectors, linen for lining, curved needles, and a box to store your completed bonnet.
+The Ophelia Kit includes pattern and instructions, buckram, wire, binding, wire connectors, linen for lining, curved needle, and a box to store your completed bonnet.

 The Ophelia Deluxe Kit includes pattern and instructions, completed form (double buckram)of your choice, linen for lining, curved needles, and a box to store your completed bonnet.